StackMCP

 && 'modelContext' in navigator;

-For development and testing before stable Chrome ships, the MCP-B project offers a practical alternative.
-Their @mcp-b/react-webmcp npm package and companion Chrome extension act as a polyfill, letting you register and test WebMCP tools in any Chromium browser today.
+For development before stable Chrome ships, the MCP-B project's @mcp-b/react-webmcp package and Chrome extension act as a polyfill.

 The useWebMCPTool Hook

-The imperative WebMCP API centers on navigator.modelContext, which provides methods to register and unregister tools.
-Wrapping this in a React hook gives you a clean, reusable pattern that handles registration, cleanup, and feature detection.
+The imperative API centers on navigator.modelContext.
+Wrapping it in a React hook gives you clean registration, cleanup, and feature detection:

 import { useEffect } from 'react';